prestodb/presto/presto-docs/src/main/sphinx/functions/math.rst

     Returns the value of ``string`` interpreted as a base-``radix`` number.

+.. function:: hypergeometric_cdf(populationSize, numberOfSuccesses, sampleSize, value) -> double

+    Compute the Hypergeometric cdf with given populationSize, numberOfSuccesses, sampleSize and a value (observed_successes):  P(N <= value).
+The populationSize must be a positive integer and numberOfSuccesses cannot be negative. numberOfSuccesses and sampleSize also cannot exceed populationSize

 .. function:: inverse_binomial_cdf(numberOfTrials, successProbability, p) -> int

     Compute the inverse of the Binomial cdf with given numberOfTrials and successProbability (of a single trial) the